BEYOND THEM CHINESE BONES

 She had the man and she had the plan.
 But what about luck?

 Why did Maggie accept this stranger?
 She was a handsome young woman, alone on a south Texas farm, a widow since a Yankee bullet killed her husband in some pointless skirmish in the last days of the War Between the States.
 Why should she let a total stranger – a bedraggled, desperate looking stranger – into her home?
 Simple Christian charity, she told herself.
 It’s wrong to refuse a kindness.

-She examined the man at her door.
-Not yet thirty, brown haired, well built.
+The man at her door was not yet thirty, brown haired, well built.
 He held himself well, with none of the shiftiness you expect in a miscreant.
-She liked that in a man.
+Maggie liked that in a man.
 Her late husband could look any man in the eye too.
 But the stranger was grimy and sweaty, with the haggard, haunted look of a man fleeing something bad.

 So why beat around the bush?
 “You running from the law, mister?” she asked as she gestured for him to sit at the table.

 Finally he said, “Well, ma’am, the gospel truth is that I’m innocent.
 But I am a wanted man.
 There’s nothing for me in Tennessee now and I was headed out to make a new life in New Mexico.
 But I shot a colored boy in Arkansas.
 The low son of a…pardon me, ma’am…tried to steal this gold watch.”
 He pulled a handkerchief from his pocket and unwrapped the watch.
 The sunlight through the window made it gleam.
 “That’s why I’m so far south right now, on account of that…incident.
 I aim to lay low in Mexico until all this blows over.”

 Maggie poured coffee.
 “All that running from the law because of that?
 Hah!
 What is the world coming to?”

 “How right you are, ma’am.
 Everything’s upside down since we lost the war and those damn Carpetbaggers moved in like a plague of locusts.
 Why, I could tell you some stories…”